 In 2002, JWHA published a conference proceedings volume entitled The John Whitmer Historical Association: 2002 Nauvoo Conference Special Edition.
 Although born of the exuberance from the historic conference’s outpouring of scholarship, the volume suffered from poor editing, irregular size, and a complete lack of professional typesetting and cover design.

 JWHA decided to revive its monograph series in 2005 in order to publish a biography of influential RLDS apostle Charles D. Neff.
 However, severe cutbacks at Herald House precluded resuming JWHA’s relationship with the Independence Press imprint for typesetting and printing services.
-Simultaneously, technological advances in “on demand” printing allowed the JWHA Board to explore an entirely new model for printing books and journals.
+Simultaneously, technological advances in “on demand” printing allowed the JWHA board to explore an entirely new model for printing books and journals.
 At its September 29, 2005, meeting, the JWHA Board voted to create the “John Whitmer Books” imprint.
-Simultaneously the Board ended the monograph series and directed the Neff biography to be published as the fist JWB title.
-The Board also transferred publication of the JWHA Journal to an “on demand” system operated by JWB.
+Simultaneously the board ended the monograph series and directed the Neff biography to be published as the first John Whitmer Books title.
+The board also transferred publication of the JWHA Journal to an “on demand” system operated by John Whitmer Books.